Ru-Dipity/Matcha-Cake-Shop-Web-App/deployment/module06-api-gateway.md

 1. **Go to your API → Stages → $default**
 2. **Copy the Invoke URL** (e.g., `https://xxxxxxxxxx.execute-api.<region>.amazonaws.com`)
+3. This parameter is used by the frontend application to know the API base URL to access backend services.
+We will configure it in the next module.

 ### Test All Service Endpoints